Last updated on : 30 Jun, 2025

 Understanding the side effects of raisins (Kishmish) is crucial, but knowing how to prevent these issues is equally important.
 Here are a few precautions you should consider while including raisins in your diet:

-Yes, diabetics can eat raisins, but they should do so in moderation because of the high sugar content.
-It’s also important to consult your doctor about how much to consume.
+People with diabetes can eat raisins, but should do so in moderation because of the high sugar content.
+It is also essential to consult your doctor about how much to consume.

 You can have a handful of raisins daily.
-Remember not to overeat due to their high-calorie content.
+Due to their high calorie content, avoid overeating.

-Overconsumption can lead to weight gain and an increase in blood sugar levels.
+Overconsumption can lead to weight gain and increased blood sugar levels.
 Moderation is key.

 Regular consumption of raisins can aid digestion, boost iron levels, and keep your bones strong.